christianLB/torrent-videoclub/docs/featured_section_enhancement_proposal.md

     *   Ensure the `FeaturedItem` type (as defined in `lib/types/featured.ts`) can accommodate all necessary display data (TMDB ID, full image paths, display title, library status hints if pre-calculated).
 *   **Performance:**
     *   Frontend: Implement lazy loading for images and potentially for entire category rows as they scroll into view.
-    *   Backend: Optimize TMDB queries and ensure Redis lookups are fast.
+    *   Backend: Optimize TMDB queries and ensure cache lookups (MongoDB) are fast.
     *   Client-side state management (e.g., React Query, SWR) should be used to handle fetching, caching, and updating of featured content on the client.

 ### 5.1.
 Configuration for Dynamic Categories (Initial Iteration)